petzval/btferret/README.md

-node = Node number of connected LE device cticn = Characteristic index in device information outbuf = char array of data to be written count = 0   Use the characteristic size known by device information.
+node = Node number of connected LE device cticn = Characteristic index in device information outbuf = char array of data to be written
+C code
+  count = 0   Use the characteristic size in the devices.txt file
-        >0  Use this byte count and override device info size
+          >0  Use this byte count and override device info size PYTHON code count = 0   Writes all the bytes in the data object - Normally use this
+          >0  Writes this byte count (only use if smaller than data length)
 ```

 RETURN